luptior/pysbatch/README.md

 ```

 ## running with custormized setting
+(now still very messy, I'm trying to implement it in a better way)
 ```python
 from pysbatch import *